 Even though the production of bear bile and the trade of bear products is forbidden by law in Vietnam, bear bile farming and illegal bile extraction still exists.

-The Vietnamese government has taken firm legislative steps to end bear farming in Vietnam, however, approximately 800 bears – mainly Asiatic black bears (Ursus thibetanus) – are still living under poor conditions on more than 250 bear farms.
+The Vietnamese government has taken firm legislative steps to end bear farming in Vietnam, however, approximately 406 bears – mainly Asiatic black bears (Ursus thibetanus) – are still living under poor conditions on private bear farms.
 These animals suffer in tiny metal cages, spending their days in a vegetated state, half-starved and dehydrated.

 With the newly built BEAR SANCTUARY Ninh Binh, FOUR PAWS aims to contribute significantly to end bear farming in Vietnam.